bruce-hill/tomo/docs/moments.md

-# DateTime
+# Moments

 Tomo has a builtin datatype for representing a specific single point in time:
-`DateTime`.
-A DateTime object is internally represented using a UNIX timestamp in seconds and a number of nanoseconds to represent sub-second times (in C, the equivalent of `struct timeval`).
-DateTime values do not represent calendar dates or clock times, they represent an exact moment in time, such as the moment when a file was last modified on the filesystem or the current moment (`DateTime.now()`).
+`Moment`.
+This is similar to a "datetime" in other languages, but it does not represent a locale-specific time with a timezone.
+A Moment object is internally represented using a UNIX timestamp in seconds and a number of nanoseconds to represent sub-second times (in C, the equivalent of `struct timeval`).
+Moment values do not represent calendar dates or clock times, they represent an exact moment in time, such as the moment when a file was last modified on the filesystem or the current moment (`Moment.now()`).

 ⚠️⚠️⚠️ **WARNING** ⚠️⚠️⚠️ Dates and times are deeply counterintuitive and you should be extremely cautious when writing code that deals with dates and times.
-Effort has been made to ensure that Tomo's `DateTime` code uses standard libraries and is as correct as possible, but counterintuitive behaviors around time zones, daylight savings time, leap seconds, and other anomalous time situations can still cause bugs if you're not extremely careful.
+Effort has been made to ensure that Tomo's `Moment` code uses standard libraries and is as correct as possible, but counterintuitive behaviors around time zones, daylight savings time, leap seconds, and other anomalous time situations can still cause bugs if you're not extremely careful.

 ## Syntax

-DateTime literals can be specified using [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) syntax with an optional square-bracket delimited time zone name afterwards.
+Moment literals can be specified using [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) syntax with an optional square-bracket delimited time zone name afterwards.
 A space may be used instead of a `T` in the ISO 8601 format for readability, and spaces may come before the